Informatics staff and student expenses guidance

 - Costs will vary depending on location.

-- University guidance is around £40 for dinner while away from Edinburgh.
+- School guidance is around £40 for dinner while away from Edinburgh.
 This should be more than sufficient for most (but not necessarily all) destinations.

 - University policy is that alcohol costs will not be reimbursed.
 The School does not have the discretion to vary this policy.

-- Itemised receipts must be provided for all expenses incurred (including for items costing less than £5, where practical).
+- Itemised receipts must be provided for all expenses incurred.
 Credit card receipts or statements and bank statements on their own are not sufficient as they do not provide the detail needed for the authorised signatory to sign-off the claim.

 - Note that for EU grants the submission of itemised receipts for every transaction is essential.
 Without a detailed receipt auditors are likely to remove the charge from the grant.